Jump to main content

 Atmospheric Water Cycle and Remote Sensing (AWARES)

-Water vapor, clouds and radiative effects in the Arctic
+Water vapor, clouds, precipitation and radiative effects in the Arctic

 The Arctic is experiencing rapid changes which result from complex feedback mechanisms which are not well understood.
 A better understanding of the Arctic climate system is thus a key challenge which we address by exploiting ground-based and satellite remote sensing observations.
 In particular, we want to gain insight into water vapor, clouds, precipitation and radiative effects in the Arctic.
 Detailed observations are crucial here and available from long-term measurements at Ny-Ålesund but also from campaign based activities, e.g. MOSAiC. more...